ingonyama-zk/icicle/docs/docs/icicle/primitives/msm.md

 | 24 | 1 | 1 | 18 | 6.58 | 6.61 | 232 |
 | 24 | 1 | 7 | 21 | 12.4 | 13.4 | 199 |

 The optimal values can vary per GPU and per curve.
-It is best to try a few combinations untill you get the best results for your specific case.
+It is best to try a few combinations until you get the best results for your specific case.